Government Schemes To Help Get a Mortgage Deposit

 There are a number of government mortgage schemes available in the UK that’ll help when it comes to a deposit.
 After reading, if you think you’re eligible for multiple or even none at all, it’s worth discussing your options with an expert who can verify that.

-Help to Buy: Equity Loan: There are a number of options that fall under the Help to Buy umbrella and the equity loan is one of them.
-It tops up a first-time buyer’s deposit for a new build property so that it totals 25% (40% if in London).
-So if you have 5% saved, the government will loan you 20% and if you have 15% saved it will give you 10%.
+Help to Buy: Equity Loan: There are a number of options that fall under the Help to Buy umbrella, and the equity loan is one of them.
+It tops up a first-time buyer’s deposit for a new build property, totalling 25% (40% if in London).
+So, if you have 5% saved, the government will loan you 20%; if you have 15% saved, it will give you 10%.
 You then pay back the loan without interest for the first five years before the rate increases to 1.75%.

 Eligibility: First-time buyers purchasing a new build property from a registered Help to Buy builder.
 The property must be valued within regional property caps and cannot be rented out.

-Help to Buy: ISA: This was a savings scheme designed to help first-time buyers increase their deposit.
-Whilst Help to Buy ISA accounts can no longer be opened, those who had them before 2019, can still expect the government to add an extra 25% of whatever is saved in that account once they purchase a property.
-The caveat is that the payment doesn’t come through until the sale has completed and the maximum amount given is £3,000.
-If buying a property with someone and each has their own account, the contribution from both can be combined to boost the deposit.
+Help to Buy ISA: This savings scheme was designed to help first-time buyers increase their deposits.
+Whilst Help to Buy ISA accounts can no longer be opened, those who had them before 2019 can still expect the government to add 25% of whatever is saved in that account once they purchase a property.
+The caveat is that the payment doesn’t come through until the sale has been completed, and the maximum amount given is £3,000.
+If buying a property with someone and each has an account, both contributions can be combined to boost the deposit.

 Eligibility: First-time buyers who have an existing Help to Buy ISA.